Abdo-reda/php-stan-vscode-extension/README.md

 ## Extension Settings

 * `php-stan.binary`: **PHPStan binary approach** that gets executed.
 Only Phar files are supported for now, later on composer support will be added.

+* `php-stan.level`: **PHPStan Analysis Level**.
+This is the level used for analysis.
+Possible value are from 0-9 inclusive.
+By default its set to 5.

 * `php-stan.analysisOn`: Determines the **trigger** for running the analysis, By default its set to `onSave` but it can be changed to `onChange` or `manual`.